 Choosing a school or post-16 provider

 Most children and young people with special educational needs can be taught in mainstream schools or colleges.
 If your child has more severe or complex needs, their needs might be best met by attending a special school or a school with a special resourced provision (SRP).

 - Read what to expect from mainstream schools and search for a school.

-- Choose a mainstream school and find a special school or school with a specialist resourced provision.
+- Choose a mainstream school and find a special school or a specialist resourced provision.